 Santa Cruz Chameleon: As its name suggests, the Chameleon is designed for whatever adventures you might want to throw at it.
 The aluminum frame has extra mounts for bottle and gear cages, including a 3-pack under the down tube, though the frame triangle is a little small when it comes to luggage capacity.
 The relatively slack geometry is a good choice for more aggressive trail riders, and the mixed wheel size build option is fairly unique (a straightforward 29er option is available too).

-Chumba Stella: The Stella is a bit more of a boutique bike than others in this list, but it’s quite popular among serious bikepackers (including me, I love my Stella Ti) so I feel it’s worth a mention.
-It’s available as a frame only (with options for customizing paint color and mounts) or as a custom build, so experienced riders can work with Chumba to craft a bike that meets their specific needs.
+Chumba Stella: The Stella is a bit more of a boutique bike than others in this list, but it’s my bike, and this is my website, so it gets a mention. 🙂 It’s available as a frame only (with options for customizing paint color and mounts) or as a custom build, so experienced riders can work with Chumba to craft a bike that meets their specific needs.
 For bikepackers the result is a highly capable and reliable hardtail that’s efficient to ride over long distances and compatible with all sorts of wheel, hub, and fork options should you care to mix things up.

 Loading a Hardtail for Bikepacking

-If you have a hardtail and are wondering how to load it for bikepacking, especially if it lacks extra braze ons and eyelets, these hints will help.
+Once you have your hardtail, these hints will help you load it up safely and comfortably for bikepacking.
 For more detail on this surprisingly nuanced subject, see also How to Pack For Bikepacking.

 Affordable tricks for beginners: Bikepacking bags work well on most hardtail bikes, but if you’re new to bikepacking it can be hard to justify the cost.
 See Creative Ideas for Bikepacking on a Budget to get started with some low-cost alternatives like dry bags and straps.

 Handlebar bags: Most handlebar bags and harnesses work well on the flat bars typically spec’ed on hardtails; no need to compress them down to fit between drop bars like on a gravel bike.
 You may, however, run into tire clearance issues if you have a small frame, 29er wheels, and a longer travel suspension fork.
+You’ll need to pack your handlebar bag and any downtube bottle cages so they don’t rub your front tire when the fork is compressed.
 Smaller diameter handlebar bags and rigid mounting systems, like the Salsa EXP series, can help here.
 More info: Dry Bags for Bikepacking

 Seat bags and racks: If you have adequate clearance between saddle and rear tire, most bikepacking seat bags work great on a hardtail bike.
 However, many hardtails come with dropper seatposts and these limit seat bag options considerably.
 Look to small dropper post compatible bags like the Revelate Vole, or try a rack and mini-panniers.
 If your bike doesn’t have eyelets for mounting, the Old Man Mountain Divide Rack is a popular bikepacking rack that mounts on almost any bike.